neilbeveridge/zuul-netty/performance-ec2.md

 - Stub: 5 x m3.2xl
 - Proxy: 1 x m3.2xl

 I used 3 clients in order not to saturate the network.
 I wasn't able to saturate the CPU on the proxy – it always had 30% idling.
-I imagine that the NIC was saturated on the proxy as it was handling inbound and outbound traffic.
+The NIC was saturated on the proxy as it was handling inbound and outbound traffic.
 The three clients gave the following results – you can see the raised latency caused by network saturation:

 ```
 Running 3m test @ http://---.us-west-1.compute.internal/?length=10000&dither=50